For the Legal System

 Domestic violence is not a private matter; it is a crime.
 When victims encounter the legal system, too often, the legal system is overwhelming and may not provide the remedies or support victims are seeking.

-Domestic violence crimes, and the related crime, menacing by stalking, clog the Franklin County Municipal Court; over 5,000 cases were filed in 2012 with 6,000 domestic violence victims.
+Domestic violence crimes, and the related crime, menacing by stalking, clog the Franklin County Municipal Court.
 Additionally, court records show a high number of repeat offenders and dismissals.
 Victims also struggle in the civil system.
 Batterers are often granted custody, despite proof of abuse.
 In protection order cases, victims are rarely awarded the economic justice they need and deserve.

 To remedy this, prosecutors, law enforcement, judges and The Center for Family Safety and Healing have collaborated to create a coordinated response to seek justice and support for the victims.
 Our goal is to assess the legal response to domestic violence in our community, to create city and county-wide alliances and initiatives.
 We strive to be a model for other communities in legal domestic violence advocacy and change.